This site is dedicated to the genealogy of the families who immigrated to Puerto Rico during the 1800s, found one another

 -Cicero (106-43 B.C.E.)

-I'm taking some time off from genealogy research but will respond periodically to e-mailed inquiries and messages posted in comment boxes.
+I'm currently not dedicating any time to genealogy research but will respond periodically to e-mailed inquiries and messages posted in comment boxes.

 April 14, 2010: A poem written by Amador Ramirez Silva which contains the verse "Aquí yace un cuerpo que pasó por